 I hope you feel unsettled about the true stories I shared above.
 But maybe you don’t.
 Maybe you identify with some of these examples.
 Perhaps a growing discomfort has also been growing in you on Sabbath morning.
 If you find that you, too, are struggling with tolerance and acceptance of children’s noises at church, then I encourage you to consider a few points that you may be forgetting about.

-2. Model Grace – Realize that children get their view of God from adults’ examples.
+Realize that Kids get their view of God from adults’ examples.
 That should scare you.
 Little eyes are watching you to discern whether God is loving, whether God is fair, whether God can be trusted, and whether God will accept them.
 The way you treat a childin church speaks not only to the value of Christianity, but also about the character of Christ Himself.
 If your religion prompts you to turn children away instead of welcoming them to your side, you’re not following the example of Jesus very well at all.